Like the Facebook Page

 Nkapililli School

 Sister Clemencia is a Franciscan nun who has dedicated her life to helping disabled children who are often marginalised by society.
-She has been given some land and has started a small mainstream school with a special needs unit attached.
-The disabled children board at the school and the dorms have been changed by Mission Direct from very basic (metal sheets and mud floors) to stone built accommodation.
-Her vision is to run a school which will meet the needs of the disabled children offering them warmth and security and a place where they can learn.
-We will visit the school during your trip.
+She runs a small mainstream school with a special needs unit attached.
+The disabled children board at the school but some of the dorms are very basic (metal sheets and mud floors).
+Her vision is to build a school which will meet the needs of the disabled children offering them warmth and security and a place where they can learn.

 At the end of the trip we have an overnight trip to the Maasai Mara game reserve where we stay in raised safari tents with comfortable twin beds and thick blankets!
 The tents have en-suite facilities.
 There will be time to relax and enjoy the beautiful surroundings.